ACCESS-NRI/access-output-data-specifications/docs/specification.md

 produced in the ACCESS ecosystem towards a common data and metadata standard.

 Included here are file and directory naming conventions, variable conventions, and variable and global attributes.
-Soon to come are variable mappings from ACCESS to CMIP6/7.
+Variable mappings from ACCESS output variables to CMIP6/7 variables can be found [here](mapping.md).

 More information on the ACCESS models can be found [here](https://www.access-nri.org.au/models/).
 Please direct any issues, feedback or queries on the data specification to <data.access.nri@anu.edu.au>.